microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 To review Business Central & Dataverse integration, see https://github.com/microsoft/d365bcdv/blob/main/Review%20of%20Business%20Central%20and%20Dataverse%20integration.pdf

 We've introduced the new feature of business events to preview in *Dynamics 365 Business Central 2023 Wave 1 Release* (**22.0**).
-It provides our partners/customers a mechanism for notifying/triggering their external Dataverse/non-Dataverse systems when actions are performed on Business Central, so their systems can react/perform other actions in response.
-On Dataverse, they can use Power Automate to subscribe to Business Central for its business events and react on complementary apps in its ecosystem, such as Dynamics 365 Sales/Customer Service and other CRM apps built using Power Apps.
+It provides our partners/customers a mechanism for notifying/triggering their external Dataverse/non-Dataverse systems when actions are performed on Business Central, so their external systems can react/perform other actions in response.
+On Dataverse, they can use Power Automate to subscribe to Business Central for its business events and react on other apps in its ecosystem, such as Dynamics 365 Sales/Customer Service and others built using Power Apps.
 They can also react on non-Dataverse systems, such as 3rd party fulfillment/warehouse management/e-invoicing services.

+![Screenshot](../../../images/introducing-business-events.png)

 This article highlights the new feature of business events, the prerequisites and step-by-step instructions to preview it, as well as its current limitations/future improvements.

-![Screenshot](../../../images/introducing-business-events.png)

 ## Prerequisites and step-by-step instructions
 To preview the new feature of business events on Business Central, you can/should: